Audubon, Iowa: History

 Although the railroad was responsible for starting the town, Ethelbert J. Freeman was the driving force behind the growth of Audubon.
 Having lived in Exira, Freeman was the agent for the sale of the railroad lands and the town lots and was one of the first people to live in Audubon.
 Already active in county politics, he became the first mayor of Audubon and was prominent in the incorporation of the town in 1880.
 Freeman was half owner of the Citizens Bank, chief of the fire department, and became the manager of the waterworks built in 1882 and later manager of the electric light plant when it was built in 1891.

 The first postmaster was Arthur L. Sanborn, appointed February 15, 1879.
 The town post office contains a mural, Audubon's Trip Down the Ohio and Mississippi – 1820, painted in 1942 by Virginia Snedeker.
 Federally commissioned murals were produced from 1934 to 1943 in the United States through the Section of Painting and Sculpture, later called the Section of Fine Arts, of the Treasury Department.
 Robert Hunter was the first school teacher from 1878 to 1879.
 The school keep growing in size and enrollment and by the fall of 1887 the school had eight school rooms, a teaching staff of 10, and 416 pupils enrolled.
 Audubon was a well-established city by 1900, and growth slowed after that.
 In 1915 the city was recorded to have a public library, 9 lawyers, 10 medical professionals, 3 veterinarians, 7 clergymen, 4 bankers and many other businesses.

 Audubon was a RAGBRAI overnight stop in 1986 and 2006.

 Geography

-Audubon's longitude and latitude coordinates in decimal form are 41.720323, −94.928422.

 According to the United States Census Bureau, the city has a total area of 1.88 sqmi, all of it land.